 For some people, sleep is disturbed not by dreams but by seizures.
-You can have a seizure while you sleep with any form of epilepsy.
+You can have a seizure with any form of epilepsy while you sleep.
 But with certain types of epilepsy, seizures only occur during sleep.

 A generalized seizure happens when abnormal electrical activity occurs in all areas of the cerebral cortex.
-This is the top layer of the brain associated with movement, thought, reasoning, and memory.
+This is the top layer of your brain associated with movement, thought, reasoning, and memory.
 Included in this category are:

 - Tonic-clonic seizures.
 Formerly known as grand mal, these seizures include a stiffening of the body, jerking motions, and usually loss of consciousness.

 - Absence seizures.
 Formerly known as petit mal, these seizures are characterized by brief periods of staring, blinking eyes, and small movements in the hands and arms.

 Partial seizures, also called focal or localized seizures, are limited to one hemisphere of the brain.
 When they occur, you may remain conscious but don’t know the seizure is happening.
 Partial seizures can affect behavior, consciousness, and responsiveness.
 They also can include involuntary movements.